-In the Advanced features page, as shown above, tap Accessories.
+On the Advanced Features page, as shown above, tap Accessories.

-Please note, on Galaxy Note 10, many useful settings (e.g., S Pen settings) are placed in the advanced features page.
+Please note that on Galaxy Note 10, many useful settings (e.g., S Pen settings) are placed on the advanced features page.
 You should spend some time on this page to try some features that are new to you.

-As shown below, tap Text direction in the Accessories page (under Clear View Cover).
+As shown below, tap the Text direction in the Accessories page (under Clear View Cover).

-Please note, if you cannot find the Clear View Cover under Accessories page, it means the cover was not recognized by Galaxy Note 10.
+Please note if you cannot find the Clear View Cover under the Accessories page, it means the cover was not recognized by Galaxy Note 10.
 You may try to remove it and then put it on again.

-Now, you can adjust the text direction for Galaxy Note 10 S View Cover.
+Now, you can adjust the text direction for the Galaxy Note 10 S View Cover.

-If you change the text direction to Bottom to top, you can immediately preview it on the top (marked in the green rectangle).
+If you change the text direction from Bottom to top, you can immediately preview it on the top (marked in the green rectangle).